rajanbilancooper/egesCS411Team/README.md

 - Type `exit` to quit

 ##### Step 4: Import the Database
 In the repository files, there should be a downloadable file named "dump-EHR-202512101432.sql".
 Download that.
+Ensure you are in the correct directory where the dump file is located.

 **macOS/Linux:**
 ```bash